pgsleepy/ultimatexr.io-1/content/guides/scripting-how-do-i.md

 }
 ```

-How can I do something with the avatar during this frame after I know UltimateXR has finished updating it?
+How can I do something with the avatar each frame after UltimateXR finished updating it?

 ```c#
 private void OnEnable()